Flawless (Beyoncé song): Remixes

 In March 2014, rapper M.I.A. posted several videos on her Instagram account during which a remix of "Flawless" was played.
 Two months later, on May 13, she released an officially commissioned remix of the song titled "Baddygirl 2".
 M.I.A.'s version was produced by Party Squad, contained modified lyrics and samples of Beyoncé's "Diva" and "Run the World (Girls)".
 It explored elements of trap and EDM music.
 Some of the reworked lines contained feminist messages and elements of the original song were completely altered.
 John Walker, writing for MTV News remarked that except the opening lines "I woke up like this/ I went to bed like this/ We do everything just like this", the remix doesn't contain "any easily recognizable bits" of the original.
 Similarly, a writer of Fact magazine noted that Beyoncé did not want to release the remix as it only contained the same feminist elements of the original.
 Zach Frydenlund of Complex felt that the reworked version contained M.I.A.'s "intense energy" while Sharan Shetty found a "manic", high-energy sound similar to the rapper's diverse influences.
 However the latter concluded that the remix "doesn't quite measure up to the original, but... regardless, it's an interesting and head-bopping take".
 The Guardian editor Alexandra Khan-Anselmo felt that the remix is "good enough to make you want to smash the window of a cop car, pull a Wynona or sneak on to the underground".

 On August 4, 2014 rapper Lil' Kim posted an unofficial remix of the song.
 Lil' Kim released her remix after the official remix of the song featuring Nicki Minaj was released.
-Her version was a diss track directed at Minaj for calling Beyoncé "Queen B", which was seen by Kim as a subliminal jab at her own title, "Queen Bee".
+Her version was a diss track directed at Minaj for Minaj calling herself "the queen of rap," a title that has been hotly contested by a number of women in rap over the years.
 It contained the same lines by Beyoncé from the official remix and several of Minaj's verses.
-The remix was soon taken down from all platforms by Beyoncé's team.